 Dear Junior Students and Parents,

 The academic program at Kellenberg Memorial includes four full years of study in all subject areas.
-For our seniors, we offer five elective courses outside of the core academic courses during the senior year.
-The courses are Advanced Computer, Digital Media, Computer Science, Art Portfolio Preparation, and Music Theory.
+For our seniors, we offer seven elective courses outside of the core academic courses during the senior year.
+The courses are Advanced Computer, Digital Media, Computer Science, Art Portfolio Preparation, Music Theory, International Studies, and Science Research and Inquiry.
 The purpose of these courses is to offer interested students the opportunity to explore more deeply these subjects and increase their skills.
 Students not participating in one of these courses will be scheduled for study periods.
 Most students participating in these courses will continue to have one regularly scheduled period of study, at least every other day.
-Selection of a Senior elective is NOT mandatory, but note that once a student commits to and begins an elective course, she/he is expected to complete the year long obligation.
-The following are descriptions of each elective offered:
+Selection of a Senior elective is NOT mandatory, but note that once a student commits to and begins an elective course, she/he is expected to complete the year-long obligation.
+The following are descriptions of each elective offered for seniors:

 The Computer Science elective will provide an understanding of computer operating systems, hardware (functions, troubleshooting, and maintenance), and the basic background knowledge of coding and computer programming.
 Students will learn the computer language Python and will work on individual programming projects throughout the year.
 Other programming languages may be introduced later in the year as time and coursework allow.
 This course is recommended for students serious about studying computer science, computer engineering, information technology, and computer programming.
 Prior knowledge and experience with computer programming languages are not required.